barbosac5/Credit_Risk_Analysis/README.md

 ![eec_model](./eec_model.png)

 ## Results
-- Accuracy:
+- Accuracy: The EasyEnsemble model scored the highest with 0.92 accuracy while the BalancedRandomForestClassifier had a score of 0.79
-- Precision:
+- Precision: The precision for both of the models is 0.99
-- Recall Scores:
+- Recall Scores: The recall scores were close to each other with a recall score from the BalancedRandomForestClassifier being a 0.91 and the EasyEnsemble score being a 0.94

 ## Summary